jinsoocha/jinsoocha.github.io/_posts/2016-06-16-Pseudoclassical instantiation in ES5 and ES6.markdown

 layout: post
 title:  "Pseudoclassical instantiation in ES5 and ES6"
 date:   2016-06-16 16:31:38 -0700
-categories: frontend
+categories: Javascript
 ---

-Classes are special functions in Javascript.
-A parent class is called superclass and it inherits its properties to its children called subclasses.
+Classes are special functions in Javascript, which allow the inheritance of object properties.
+A parent class is called superclass and it delegates its properties to its children called subclasses.
 In this post, we will go over how to write superclass and subclasses using pseudoclassical style both in ES5 and ES6.

 The example superclass we will be building is called Cat.
-It takes name, age and sound as arguments and has name, age, sound, cry as properties.
+It takes name, age and sound as arguments and has name, age, sound and cry as properties.
 As a convention, the class name always starts with a capital letter.
 The functions in pseudoclassical classes will be defined outside of the class scope, with prototype method.

 This shows how to create a superclass in ES5: